Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 ## Next Steps

 Congratulations!
-You've connected your KepServerEx server through IoT Edge up to IoT Hub.
-Now you can start adding in the additional capabilities of IoT Edge to process the data on the Edge...
+You've connected your KepServerEx server through IoT Edge to IoT Hub.
+Now you can start adding in the additional capabilities of IoT Edge to process the data on the Edge.

 This is where your imagination can take over, but a few ideas from other customers

-* custom IoT Edge modules to reformat or otherwise manipulate the messages from devices.
+* Custom IoT Edge modules to reformat or otherwise manipulate the messages from devices.
 Or potentially to push the data to a local dashboard or 3rd party historian.
 * Azure Streaming Analytics on Edge jobs to
-  * filter out data you may not want to send to the cloud
+  * Filter out data you may not want to send to the cloud
-  * aggregate data on the edge.
+  * Aggregate data on the edge.
 If data is coming from machine at a higher rate than you want, you can use ASA on the Edge to do time based aggregations of that data
 * Azure Machine Learning modules to do real-time predition of machine failures or anomaly detection.